Ambig-SWE: Interactive Agents to Overcome Underspecificity in Software Engineering: RQ1: Interactive problem solving

 As seen in Table~\ref{tab:navigational_questions_files}, requesting navigational details improves performance across most models by providing cues beyond described behavior and errors.
 However, some models rely too heavily on this information and struggle when it is missing.
 Smaller models like Llama 3.1 and Deepseek-v2 request file locations more often but underperform without them.
 With improvements in code localization ability, recent models like Claude Sonnet 4 and Qwen 3 Coder show lower performance boosts with this information.
 Qwen 3 Coder displays a unique behavior where its performance worsens after receiving file locations.
 An analysis of the trajectories reveals rigid behavior where the model gets the information from the user, yet proceeds to re-explore the code and come across the same information by itself, seemingly following a set protocol of approaching SWE-Bench style issues.
 This suggests that while the model acknowledges the user input, it does not easily modify its behavior, also evidenced by its need for stronger prompting to interact (\S\ref{appendix:qwen3}).
 This rigid behavior wastes interaction turns on redundant navigational information, preventing the model from asking more valuable clarifying questions about task requirements.
 Claude models, particularly Sonnet 3.5, better leverage informational cues, achieving higher resolve rates even without navigational details.
 Deepseek, by contrast, performs worse than its Hidden setting when file locations are absent, highlighting its dependence.
 This reliance leads to wasted turns searching for errors instead of identifying them efficiently.
 Llama 3.1 performs better than Hidden without file locations but gains little when they are provided, likely due to poor detail extraction (Section~\S\ref{sec:QuestionQuality}).
 Ideally, LLMs should generalize across diverse interaction types, as users may not always provide specific details, improving robustness in real-world software engineering tasks.

-\textbf{\textit{Takeaway:}} While proprietary models like Claude Sonnet 3.5 and Haiku 3.5 effectively leverage interaction (recovering ~80\% of the performance gap), recent capable models show a shift: Claude Sonnet 4's relative gains diminish despite stronger absolute performance, and Qwen 3 Coder rigidly adheres to predetermined protocols even when users provide explicit guidance.
-These patterns suggest that as models grow more capable, current training practices may inadequately prepare them to dynamically integrate interactive information, highlighting the need for approaches that prioritize adaptive behavior over task completion alone.
+\textbf{\textit{Takeaway:}} Proprietary models such as Claude Sonnet 3.5 and Haiku 3.5 effectively leverage interaction, recovering up to 80\% of the performance gap, and newer high-capability models (e.g., Claude Sonnet 4 and Qwen 3 Coder) further improve in combining interaction with stronger underlying competencies.
+However, Qwen 3 Coder often rigidly follows predetermined protocols despite explicit corrective guidance, and interaction yields no efficiency gains, as higher effectiveness is not accompanied by fewer steps.
+These trends suggest that, as capability scales, current training paradigms may insufficiently promote adaptive integration of interactive feedback, highlighting the need for training approaches that do not prioritize task completion alone.